 This website is built using Hugo and uses the Bootstrap framework.
-In addition, we make use of Vega/Vega-Lite for interactive graphics, DataTables and Select2 plugins for jQuery.
+In addition, we make use of Vega/Vega-Lite and Plotly for interactive graphics, DataTables and Select2 plugins for jQuery.
 The code is open source (MIT licence) and is available on GitHub: github.com/ScilifelabDataCentre/covid-portal

 We welcome contributions to the website - to get involved, please contact firstname.lastname@example.org.

 Many people from SciLifeLab, NBIS, and other organisations were involved in the initial development and content creation for the Swedish COVID-19 Data Portal.
 An incomplete list of contributors can be found on Github.
 Since September 2020, the content of the portal is managed by a dedicated team at the SciLifeLab Data Center.
 We are happy to answer your questions about data availability, data sharing, data management and all related issues; just send us an email.

 Through the portal, researchers can reach many different services for their COVID-19 projects.
 The data management questions are handled by the data management team at NBIS, the National BIoinformatics Infrastructure which is also the SciLifeLab Bioinformatics Platform.

 SciLifeLab and the Swedish Research Council are committed to the open sharing of data and results, and have both signed the Wellcome Trust statement on Sharing research data and findings relevant to the novel coronavirus (COVID-19) outbreak.